Box Inc rejects Starboard's allegations made against company's board

-(Reuters) - Box Inc on Friday rejected activist investor Starboard Value LP’s allegations against the cloud service provider’s board, adding to a prolonged tussle between the two.
+Box Inc (BOX.N) on Friday rejected activist investor Starboard Value LP's allegations against the cloud service provider's board, adding to a prolonged tussle between the two.

 Starboard, which owns over 8% of Box, had earlier said the company failed to capitalize on the work-from-home trend during the pandemic, falling behind its cloud computing peers.